 Please contact Customer Service by e-mail [email protected] or phone 734.794.6333 or send a Citizen Service Request via this Web link here.

 9. Why are my rubber plumbing components dissolving?
 Why am I finding black rubber particles in my water?

 Ann Arbor uses chloramines as the disinfectant that keeps water safe to drink all the way to people's homes.
 Chloramines are not compatible with some types of rubber and will cause them to dissolve.
 Local plumbers and plumbing supply shops are typically aware of this compatibility issue.
 Rubber components labeled as chloramine-compatible will resist this degradation.

 10. When opening a building after long absence, what precautions can I take to optimize my building's water quality?

-Business owners also should ensure that any existing water fountain and water bottle filling station filters are replaced regularly and maintained according to manufacturer instructions.
+Business owners should ensure that any existing water fountain and water bottle filling station filters are replaced regularly and maintained according to manufacturer instructions.

 Third party water testing

 Do I need to have my water tested by a third party vendor?